Analysis | Biden’s shaky defense of his government’s evacuation plan for Afghans

+That has Republicans and Democrats on Capitol Hill asking why the Biden administration didn’t get these people out sooner.

-On Monday, Biden essentially said they just got caught off guard and were stopped by the Afghans from making mass evacuations earlier.
+On Monday, Biden essentially said they just got caught off guard and were stopped by the Afghan government from making mass evacuations earlier.
 That’s unlikely to satiate his critics on both sides of the aisle.

 “I think he is going to have blood on his hands for what they did,” Rep. Michael McCaul (R-Tex.), the top Republican on the House Foreign Affairs Committee, said Sunday.

-“Congress and the administration must work together to assess why we did not anticipate that the Afghan National Defense and Security Forces would prove so ineffective in holding off the Taliban and why our plans to safely evacuate embassy personnel, Afghan translators, and others did not account for the rapid Taliban takeover of Kabul,” Sen. Jacky Rosen (D-Nev.), a member of the Senate’s committees that oversee the military and security, said in a statement Monday.
+“Cut the crap about 1,800 relocations when there are tens of thousands who are stranded,” Sen. Ben Sasse (R-Neb.) said in a statement in response to Biden’s address.

+Sen. Mark Kelly (D-Ariz.) called it a “failure:” The rapidly deteriorating situation in Afghanistan reveals a failure to prepare for a scenario where the Afghan government and military would refuse to fight the Taliban’s advances when put to the test," he said in a statement late Monday after Biden spoke.

-The conclusion that some on Capitol Hill have reached is that the administration thought it had more time.
+The conclusion that a number of people on Capitol Hill have reached for now is that the administration thought it had more time.
 Biden announced in April that he would stay with President Donald Trump’s plan to leave the country.
 The deadline he set was the end of August.
 At the time, U.S. intelligence was warning that the Taliban could overtake the country in six months to a year.
 Democrats and Republicans in Congress said they worried it could be sooner.

 Some Democrats privately expressed concern that the Biden administration was going on faulty intelligence.
 The Biden team put together a plan to evacuate Afghans this summer that seemed reasonable, but it failed to update it as the Taliban gained ground and conditions in Afghanistan deteriorated significantly, according to a Democratic congressional staffer who spoke on the condition of anonymity to talk candidly.
 As the Taliban felled provinces with stunning speed, the Biden administration barely made a dent in the backlog of special immigrant visa applicants that the Trump administration had left.